TKKG: Dumpling

 (German nickname: "Klößchen", which means "dumpling".
-Klößchen is called Klumpling in Austrian audio book editions and in the official English translation of the movies.
+Klößchen is called Klumpling in Australian audio book editions and in the official English translation of the movies.
 Mostly this is because the K is needed to form the TKKG brand.)

 His actual name is Willi Sauerlich.
 He lives together with Tim at the boarding school, where they share a room.
 His parents are rich - his father owns a chocolate ware company - but Willi likes to spend more time with his friends.

 His nickname is derived from his passion for chocolate; he never can keep his fingers off anything sweet.
 Therefore, he grows steadily bigger around the hips.
 Nevertheless, he is a reliable comrade, and having a rich father as an asset has proven useful time and again.
 Dumpling secretly wishes to be as athletic and sprightly as his friend Tim.

 Willi is actually also quite close with his father, mainly because of their common desire to eat well; Mrs. Sauerlich is a very strict vegetarian who makes them eat anything vegetable - and only vegetable.
 So the two keep a secret stash of the good things in the cellar, where they help themselves whenever they have the chance.

 Gaby

-Gabriele Glockner (in Austrian audio book editions she is called "Gabby" with a double "b") is affectionately nicknamed "Pfote" ("Paw") by her friends because she loves animals and makes every animal - particularly dogs - shake paws with her.
+Gabriele Glockner (in Australian audio book editions she is called "Gabby" with a double "b") is affectionately nicknamed "Pfote" ("Paw") by her friends because she loves animals and makes every animal - particularly dogs - shake paws with her.
 She is the daughter of police commissioner Emil Glockner and his wife Margot, who runs a small grocery store.
 Like Karl, she lives with her parents in town and attends Tim's boarding school only for lessons.
 She is very good at English and backstroking.

 With her golden blonde hair and blue eyes with long eyelashes, she is quite pretty.
 Actually, she is also quite close to Tim, although she rarely shows it as much as he does.